Partial Resilient Leader-Follower Consensus in Time-Varying Graphs: Preliminaries

 \subsection{Resilient Consensus}

 We review resilient leader-follower consensus when agents cannot distinguish between leaders and followers.
 Let $x_i[t]\in \mathbb R$ denote the consensus state of agent $i$ at time $t$, and $x_i^j[t]$ the copy received by agent $j$.
-Each agent $i$ shares $x_i[t]$ with its out-neighbors and updates
+Each agent $i$ shares $x_i[t]$ with its out-neighbors and updates its state using

 where $w_{ij}[t]$ is the weight assigned to $x_j^i[t]$ by agent $i$.
 We assume $\exists \alpha \in(0,1)$ such that $\forall i \in \mathcal V$, \begin{itemize} \item $w_{ij}[t]\geq \alpha$ if $j\in \Bcal_i[t]$, or $w_{ij}[t]=0$ otherwise, \item $\sum_{j=1}^n w_{ij}[t]=1$. \end{itemize} However, as shown in~\cite{strongly_usevitch18}, the protocol~\eqref{eq:linear} does not guarantee consensus with adversaries, which we define below: